 Returning Officers were the stakeholder group with the highest level of overall satisfaction, as illustrated in the following table.

 93.7% of responding Returning Officers were satisfied or very satisfied with the NSWEC's overall conduct of the election (35.4% satisfied, 58.3% very satisfied).
-The Deniliquin Council Returning Officer rated the overall conduct as very satisfactory.

 Table 26: 2008 Local Government Elections Returning Officer Satisfaction - NSW (%)